barbaradenney/portfolio/content/posts/design-system-operational-processes-sustainability-reflection.md

 ## Looking Back on Hard-Won Lessons

 A few years ago, I wrote a [blog post](https://adhoc.team/2022/07/18/using-design-systems-digital-success-federal-space/) reflecting on the early lessons from establishing a new design system.
-The big ideas I shared that focused on creating alignment, scaling consistency, building shared patterns—remain as relevant as ever.
+The big ideas I shared that focused on creating alignment, scaling consistency, and building shared patterns remain as relevant as ever.

 But with more experience under my belt, I've come to understand that **operational processes** are the invisible foundation that determines whether a design system thrives or slowly deteriorates.
 These can be considered Design System operations.